 Patients with headaches also commonly complain of neck pain.
-This relationship is the rule, not the exception and therefore, treatment for headaches must include treatment of the neck to achieve optimum results.
-The term, “cervicogenic headaches” has been an accepted term because of the intimate connection between the neck and head for many years.
+This relationship is the rule, not the exception; therefore, in order to achieve optimum results, treatment for headaches must include treatment of the neck.
 There are many anatomical reasons why neck problems result in headaches.
 Some of these include:

-- The origin or nucleus of the 5th cranial nerve called the Trigeminal, innervates the sensation to the face and is located in the upper cervical region near the origin of the 2nd cervical spinal nerve, which innervates sensation to the back of the head up to the top.
+- The origin or nucleus of the 5th cranial nerve (the trigeminal), innervates the sensation to the face and is located in the upper cervical region near the origin of the 2nd cervical spinal nerve, which innervates sensation to the back of the head up to the top.
 Therefore, problems located in the upper neck will often result in pain radiating up from the base of the skull/upper neck over the top of the skull to the eyes and /or face.

 - The 11th cranial nerve that innervates the upper shoulders and muscles in the front of the neck arises from the top 5 to 7 spinal cord levels in the neck.
 Injury anywhere in the neck can result in spasm and pain in these large muscle groups.

 - Other interconnections between the 2nd cervical nerve and trigeminal/5th cranial nerve include communication with the 7th cranial / facial nerve, the 9th cranial / glossopharyngeal nerve, and the 10th cranial / vagus nerve.
 These connections can affect facial muscle strength/movements, taste, tongue and throat movements, and stomach complaints such as nausea from these three cranial nerve interconnections, respectively.